abentu0101/LinearFold/README.md

 ```

 1. -V (--Vienna) switches LinearFold-C (by default) to LinearFold-V.
-2. -v (--verbose) prints print out energy of each loop in the structure. (newly added!)
+2. -v (--verbose) prints print out energy of each loop in the structure.
 3. The default beam_size is 100; use 0 for infinite beam.
 4. Both FASTA format and pure-sequence format are supported.